 I cannot praise Mr Samsudin and the staff at the Spire Cheshire enough for their professional approach and the way I have been treated.

-Mr Samsudin's response:
+Mr Samsudin's response

 Traditionally, prostatic obstruction is managed with medications in the first instance.
 These medications frequently result in side effects that can result in erectile dysfunction and dry ejaculation.
 When medications fail, the next step is surgery in the form of Trans-urethral resection of the prostate (TURP).
 This procedure carries an even higher risk of erectile dysfunction, urinary incontinence and dry ejaculation.
 Patients who are not fit for this procedure often end up with a long-term catheter, connected to a bag on their leg to drain their bladder.
 This has risks of infection and trauma to the penile urethra.

 UroLift is a minimally invasive treatment that helps open up the obstructed urethra using implants to lift or hold up the prostate tissue (much like holding open curtains).
 This revolutionary new technique remoulds the lateral prostate lobes to enlarge the urethral channel.
 Urolift does not alter the bladder neck like TURP does and hence does not interfere with ejaculation and erectile function.
 This is very important for younger men who are keen to retain their virility.
-It also means that patients are able to dispense with taking medications for BPH, hence avoiding their side effects.
+It also means that patients are able to stop taking medications for BPH, hence avoiding their side effects.
 We now have very good results over four years.
 Urolift is most suitable for patients who have a small to moderate-sized prostate who have no middle lobe enlargement.
 This suitability is initially assessed by using a small flexible scope that is inserted into the penis under local anaesthetic.

 Another group of patients that benefits from this novel treatment are men who aren’t fit for TURP and cannot tolerate long-term catheterisation.
 The procedure can be performed under local anaesthetic or sedation as a day case.
 There is usually no need for a catheter and patients are then reviewed again after six weeks.